bahirul/yii2-autonumber/README.md

 			'class' => 'mdm\autonumber\Behavior',
 			'attribute' => 'sales_num', // required
 			'group' => $this->id_branch, // optional
-			'value' => 'SA.'.date('Y-m-d').'.?' , // format auto number. '?' will be replaced with generated number or you can use " 'value' => function($event){} " as long the return value contain '?' character
+			'value' => 'SA.'.date('Y-m-d').'.?' , // format auto number. '?' will be replaced with generated number or you can use " 'value' => function($event){ return 'SA.'.date('Y-m-d').'.?' } " as long the return value contain '?' character
 			'digit' => 4 // optional, default to null.
 		],
 	];